 Fall is one of my favorite times of the year!
 I love bringing fall into the classroom with fall themed activities.
 I wanted to share with you my favorite fall activities for upper elementary students.
-Some of these resources are paid resources found in my TpT store and some are freebies.

 Fall Math Centers